Machine Learning (In) Security: A Stream of Problems: Evaluation

-Considering malware detection solutions, the majority of the works uses only a single snapshot of scanning results from platforms like VirusTotal, without considering a given delay before actually using the labels, which may vary from ten days to more than two years~\cite{251586}.
-A recent study from Botacin et al. analyzed the labels provided by VirusTotal for 30 consecutive days from two distinct representative malware datasets (from Windows, Linux, and Android) and shown that solutions took about 19 days to detect the majority of the threats~\cite{BOTACIN2020101859}.
-In order to study the impact of these delayed labels in malware detectors using \ac{ML}, we simulated a scenario using AndroZoo dataset~\cite{Allix:2016:ACM:2901739.2903508} and online \ac{ML} techniques with and without drift detectors by providing the labels of each sample $N$ days after they are available to further update the decision model (Adaptive Random Forest~\cite{gomes2017adaptive} trained using TF-IDF feature extractor).
-The results of this experiment are shown in Figures~\ref{fig:delay_androzoo_01} and~\ref{fig:delay_androzoo_02}.
-We can note that, when not considering a delay, using drift detector improves the detection rate a lot.
-However, after one day of delay this is not true anymore: the model that do not consider concept drift perform better overall, despite of both being very affected by this problem, dropping to half of the original precision in the case of Adaptive Random Forest with ADWIN.
-Basically these results indicates that: (i) in scenarios where delayed labels exists, \ac{ML} models do not perform the way they are evaluated without these conditions and (ii) models that make use of drift detectors, such as ADWIN, present lower detection rates in comparison to those that do not use them, due to the fact that the concept being learned by the model is outdated when a drift is detected, increasing false negatives.
+Considering malware detection, the majority of the works use only a single snapshot of scanning results from platforms like VirusTotal, without considering a given delay before actually using the labels, which may vary from ten days to more than two years~\cite{251586}.
+A recent study from Botacin et al. analyzed the labels provided by VirusTotal for 30 consecutive days from two distinct representative malware datasets (from Windows, Linux, and Android) and showed that solutions took about 19 days to detect the majority of the threats~\cite{BOTACIN2020101859}.
+To study the impact of these delayed labels in malware detectors using \ac{ML}, we simulated a scenario using the AndroZoo dataset~\cite{Allix:2016:ACM:2901739.2903508} and online \ac{ML} techniques with and without drift detectors by providing the labels of each sample $N$ days after they are available to further update the decision model (Adaptive Random Forest~\cite{gomes2017adaptive} trained using TF-IDF feature extractor).
+The results of this experiment are shown in Fig.~\ref{fig:delay_androzoo_01} and Fig.~\ref{fig:delay_androzoo_02}.
+We can note that when not considering a delay, using a drift detector improves the detection rate a lot.
+However, after one day of delay, this is not true anymore: the model that does not consider concept drift performs better overall, despite both being very affected by this problem, dropping to half of the original precision in the case of Adaptive Random Forest with ADWIN.
+These results indicate that: (i) in scenarios where delayed labels exist, \ac{ML} models do not perform the way they are evaluated without these conditions, and (ii) models that make use of drift detectors, such as ADWIN, present lower detection rates in comparison to those that do not use them, since the concept being learned by the model is outdated when a drift is detected, increasing false negatives.

-Finally, we advocate for drift detection strategies that actually consider the delay of labels and mitigation techniques to overcome this problem, such as active learning or approaches to provide real labels with less delay, in order to produce better solutions~\cite{10.1145/2674026.2674028}.
+Finally, we advocate for drift detection strategies that consider the delay of labels and mitigation techniques to overcome this problem, such as active learning or approaches to provide real labels with less delay, to produce better solutions~\cite{10.1145/2674026.2674028}.